adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module03.md

    <kbd> <img src="../images/module03/df_debug.png" alt="DF Debug" /> </kbd>

+<div align="right"><a href="#module-03---two-ways-to-do-a-basic-copy">↥ back to top</a></div>

 ## :tada: Summary

 You have now completed this module.
+You have performed a simple copy using both the **Pipelines** and the **Data flows** features.
+The pipelines copy used the Azure IR compute that does not use spark while the data flows pipeline you created utilized an IR with managed virtual network enabled with a medium sized Apache spark cluster.

 [Continue >](../modules/module04.md)